-creening: he policy will have no direct effect because minerals development is dependent on implementation of ower tier policies.
+Screening: The policy will have no direct effect because minerals development is dependent on implementation of lower tier policies.
 Policy EnW4 seeks to minimise the impact of air pollution, amongst other things to an acceptable level.
-Policies En1 - 3 &amp; 5 prevent development where ecological and landscape impacts are unacceptable.
-DP Policy EcW11: Minerals Development roposals for mineral extraction and associated development will only be allowed where: There is a proven national, regional or local need for the mineral which cannot be met from existing sources or from secondary or recycled material; They would not result in unacceptable impacts on the natural or historic environment and potential measures to enhance the natural environment have been adequately assessed; They would not result in unacceptable impacts on landscape character and/or visual amenity; They would not result in unacceptable impacts on landscape character and/or visual amenity; They would not result in unacceptable impacts on surface water drainage, groundwater resources or exacerbate flood risk; They would not result in unacceptable impact in terms of transportation considerations including access, parking, traffic generation, and enjoyment of public rights of way, and the potential for minerals to be transported by means other than road has been adequately assessed; They would not have an unacceptable impact on land stability; They include acceptable proposals for progressive and final restoration, aftercare and beneficial after-use; and They maximise opportunities to re-use and recycle mineral waste.
-The policy will have no direct effect because development is dependent on implementation of lower tier policies.
-The policy will steer development away from European sites and associated sensitive areas. development only takes place where appropriate.
+Policies En1 - 3 & 5 prevent development where ecological and landscape impacts are unacceptable.
+Proposals for mineral extraction and associated development will only be allowed where: • There is a proven national, regional or local need for the mineral which cannot be met from existing sources or from secondary or recycled material; • They would not result in unacceptable impacts on the natural or historic environment and potential measures to enhance the natural environment have been adequately assessed; • They would not result in unacceptable impacts on landscape character and/or visual amenity; • They would not result in an unacceptable impact on health and amenity including the effects of dust, noise, vibration and traffic; • They would not result in unacceptable impact on surface water drainage, groundwater resources or exacerbate flood risk; • They would not result in unacceptable impact in terms of transportation considerations including access, parking, traffic generation, and enjoyment of public rights of way, and the potential for minerals to be transported by means other than road has been adequately assessed; • They would not have an unacceptable impact on land stability; • They include acceptable proposals for progressive and final restoration, aftercare and beneficial after-use; and • They maximise opportunities to re-use and recycle mineral waste.
+The production and use of alternative and recycled materials will be supported as substitutes for naturally occurring aggregates.
+Screening: • The policy will have no direct effect because development is dependent on implementation of lower tier policies. • The policy will steer development away from European sites and associated sensitive areas.
+Seeks to control, rather than direct development and seeks to ensure that minerals development only takes place where appropriate.
 Policy EnW4 seeks to minimise the impact of air pollution, amongst other things to an acceptable level.
-Policies En1 - 3 &amp; 5 prevent development where ecological and landscape impacts are unacceptable.
+Policies En1 - 3 & 5 prevent development where ecological and landscape impacts are unacceptable.
 None